Blog / Why taxonomy is the most effective growth tactic for large catalogue Shopify stores

 If taxonomy is so powerful, why do so many stores get it wrong?
 In our experience, it usually boils down to two things: poor quality product data and a failure to go deep enough.

 Most brands fail to realise that their store structure is only as good as the data feeding it.
-If your product information is thin - missing materials, specific intents, or technical attributes -you cannot build a granular structure.
-You are forced to stay "shallow" because your data doesn't support anything else.
+If your product information is thin - missing materials, specific intents, or technical attributes - you cannot build a granular structure.
+You're forced to stay shallow because your data doesn't support anything else.

-In urban planning, architects design formal paved roads, but people often ignore them to take the most efficient route, wearing dirt trails into the grass.
+A useful way of thinking about this is through the lens of a desire path.
+In urban planning, architects design formal paved roads, but people often ignore them and take the most efficient route instead, wearing dirt trails into the grass.
 These trails are the physical manifestation of human intent.

-Most Shopify stores are built as rigid, shallow maps.
-We create broad collections like "Men’s Footwear" because that’s how we think the world should be organised.
-However, your customers are walking on the grass.
-They are searching for "comfortable shoes for standing all day" or "wedding shoes that won't scuff".When you don't have the granularity in your product data to "pave" those paths, you lose the customer.
+Most Shopify stores are built as the rigid, shallow maps.
+We create broad collections like "Men's Footwear" because that's how we think the world should be organised.
+But your customers are walking on the grass:

 5. Build for the gaps before the data catches up